netlify/netlify-dev-plugin/README.md

 #### Executing Netlify Functions

-After creating serverless functions, Netlify Dev can serve thes to you as part of your local build.
+After creating serverless functions, Netlify Dev can serve them to you as part of your local build.
 This emulates the behaviour of Netlify Functions when deployed to Netlify.

 ```bash
 # Build, serve and hot-reload changes